drupalprojects/bamboo/README.txt

 - CSS3 PIE support for CSS3 features in IE8.
-*** See the Notes below in regard to installation  and usage of CSS3 PIE
+*** See the Notes below in regard to installation  and usage for CSS3 PIE

 -- REQUIREMENTS --